hpiccolo/eniac_tabpfnv3/readme.txt

 # Benchmarking Automated Machine Learning and TabPFN v3 for Molecular Toxicity Prediction

 This repository contains the experimental framework used to predict molecular toxicity and adverse effects across the **Tox21** and **SIDER** datasets.
-The project compares traditional tree-based ensemble models (Random Forest and XGBoost) against state-of-the-art In-Context Learning via **TabPFN v3**.
+The project compares traditional tree-based ensemble models (Random Forest and XGBoost) against TabPFN v3.

 ---